tiny-pilot/tinypilot/ARCHITECTURE.md

 ## Software Distribution (Installation, Updates)

 The TinyPilot software is distributed as a single-file tarball bundle, which is meant to be installed in a Raspberry Pi environment.
-On a high level, a bundle contains:
+From a high level, a bundle contains:

 - The code for the TinyPilot web service
 - The procedures for configuring the target system, e.g. writing settings files or setting up services.